-Within Western societies a disassociation with death has encircled it with fear; mortality obscured by hospitals, farms and factories, our comfortable reality often cultivates a juvenile mentality towards life’s transience.
+Within Western societies a disassociation with death has encircled it with fear.
+Mortality is obscured in hospitals, farms and factories, and our comfortable reality often cultivates a juvenile mentality towards life’s transience.
 Humans, like all creatures, are nature’s temporary manifestation and must inevitably die to keep the process flowing, but is there an essence within us continuing after the body has disintegrated?
 Does our entity return to the pre-birth realm?

-With death seen as life’s grave dissenter, the reverence towards one’s fate has slowly faded in the western world.
-In neglecting the necessity of death, individuals have also become indignant towards misfortune befalling their daily routine.
+With death seen as life’s grave dissenter the reverence towards one’s fate has slowly faded in the West.
+In neglecting the necessity of death individuals have also become indignant towards misfortune befalling their daily routine.
 To help realign with the reality of life two admirable maxims should be contemplated: Amor Fati and Memento Mori.

 To Not Merely Live

-If we’re all destined to die, would it not be auspicious to live authentically and attempt to discover your being?
+If we’re all destined to die would it not be auspicious to live in authenticity and attempt discovery your true being?
 Socrates famously stated, “The unexamined life is a life not worth living”, the soul has been granted a flesh puppet and it would be wise to not merely live but explore existence.
-Change is what keeps the cycles in motion, electing not to rotate will see one increasingly at odds with nature.
+Change is what keeps the cycles in motion and electing not to rotate will see one increasingly at odds with nature, this planet’s reflection of the cosmos.
 With insufficient change thoughts become stagnated, accumulating algae the mind’s waters pollute and reality’s observation turns murky.

-The cycle of the soul proceeding death is an impenetrable mystery, however, examining the body’s decomposition, one may postulate the soul to act somewhat analogously, slowly returning to its prebiotic state and coalescing with the cosmos in its original form.
+The cycle of the soul proceeding death is an impenetrable mystery, however in examining the body’s decomposition one may postulate the soul to act somewhat analogously, slowly returning to its prebiotic state and coalescing with the cosmos in its original and ultimate form.

-The sweet irony of life is that we all live to die; be it atom, plant, animal or person, every organism arriving on earth is destined to walk through the valley of death.
-Accepting one’s fate is essential to living a meaningful life, in Memento Mori, we attain cognizance to act for the soul and not purely for bodily desires.
+The sweet irony of life is that we all live to die, be it atom, plant, animal or person, every organism arriving on earth is destined to walk through the valley of death.
+Accepting one’s fate is essential to living a meaningful life and in pondering Memento Mori we attain cognizance to act for the soul and not purely for bodily desires.
 From the uniqueness of individuality, perhaps everyone will transcend into the ubiquitous all, suspended in dormancy and existing in intangible life.